Calandrelli Vineyard Dry Gewurztraminer from the Russian River Valley – Wine Story

 Returning to the US in the 1970s, one could not find Indian food for love or money.
 But I found an Indian woman in San Francisco teaching cooking from her apartment.
 I took her classes for 6 weeks.
 I still cook Indian food to this day.

 When we began making wine, I wanted to make a wine to go with my Indian food.
 Gewurztraminer was the obvious choice.
 But our distributors at that time told me I was crazy.
 First, they said, nobody eats Indian food.
-More importantly, they emphasized, no one can pronounce it!
+Furthermore, they emphasized, no one even knows how to pronounce Gewurztraminer!
 Wine is already so intimidating to most, if one is on the list that guests cannot pronounce, they’ll never order it.

 We made it anyway.
 Our first release was in 2004.
 And it’s our first wine to sell out every year by November.
 It happens to be phenomenal with Thanksgiving turkey!

 This vintage offers astounding fruit and minerality.
 Crisp, Refreshing!